Unlocking the Benefits of Corporate Wellness Programs

 Key Takeaways

-• ✓ Companies with strong wellness programs report 25% lower absenteeism.
+• ✓ Companies with strong wellness programs see 28% lower turnover rates.

-• ✓ For every $1 invested in wellness, companies see an average ROI of $3.27 in reduced healthcare costs.
+• ✓ For every $1 invested in wellness, companies can see a return of $2.71 in reduced absenteeism and healthcare costs.

 • ✓ 87% of employees consider health and wellness offerings when choosing an employer.

-• ✓ Wellness programs can reduce employee turnover by up to 15%.
+• ✓ Wellness programs can reduce healthcare costs by up to 15% for participating employees.

 How It Works